Were the German perpetrators of Kristallnacht appropriately punished?

 The facts are:

-The evidence shows that the Germans perpetrators were not punished harshly—or even at all—after Kristallnacht.
+The evidence shows that the German perpetrators were not punished harshly—or even at all—after Kristallnacht.
 The vast majority of offenders were not prosecuted in any way.
 Only the cases of two men were sent to the criminal court system, both for the crime of ‘race mixing.’
 The evidence shows that all other crimes—up to and including the murder of Jews—were forgiven or ignored.

-“Justice” and German perpetrators after Kristallnacht.
+“Justice” and German perpetrators after Kristallnacht:

 On November 10, 1938, the Ministry of Justice instructed its officials that crimes involving “material damage to synagogues, cemetery halls and graveyards through fire, blowing up etc.” as well as “damage to Jewish shops” would not be prosecuted.
 Only cases of murder, grievous bodily harm, and the destruction of Jewish homes committed out of “personal and base motives” would be considered.
 The investigation of this small number of crimes was to be conducted in Nazi courts.
 In 14 cases—including the brutal murder of 21 Jews—Hitler personally halted the proceedings.
 The worst punishment these murderers received was an official warning and a ban from any Nazi party office for three years.
 The great majority of offenders received milder punishments, or none at all.
 In fact, only two cases were prosecuted in the criminal courts.
 Both of these cases involved the rape of Jewish women.
 These men had committed a crime according to Nazi German law.
-That crime was not ‘racial defilement’ (Rassenschande)—that is, they had compromised the Nazis’ ideal of racial purity.
+That crime was not rape, but ‘racial defilement’ (Rassenschande)—that is, they had compromised the Nazis’ ideal of racial purity.

 Stadtarchiv Karlsruhe, 8/PBS XIV, c85 [Public domain], via Wikimedia Commons.